How to use Fink REST API (beginners & advanced)

 Download Apache Spark

-Go to their download page, and choose a version 2.4+ (~200MB).
+Go to their download page, and choose a version 2.4+ (~200MB), but not versions 3.x.
 Move the archive in a safe place in your computer, and untar it.
 Make a symbolic link on the resulting folder:

 ln -s spark-2.X.X-bin-hadoopX.X spark